MichaelGalo/Roll-for-Recipe/README.md

    - When the user clicks on the log out button on the nav bar
    - Then the page will navigate to the enter details page

-10. **Roll for recipe**
-    - Given the user wants to generate a random set of recipes
-    - When the user clicks on the Let's Roll! button on the nav bar
-    - Then the roll-for-recipe page will render, allowing them enter how many to generate from their list of recipes

 ## Stretch Goals: User Stories & Acceptance Criteria

 1. **Navigate to home page**